 60 g extra-virgin olive oil

-2. For the soup, heat the to tablespoons of olive oil in a large pan.
+2. For the soup, heat the olive oil in a large pan.
 Add the onion and cook for five minutes, stirring every so often, until the onions are soft and translucent.
 Add the garlic, harissa paste, cinnamon, cumin and coriander.
-Stir to combine then and this squash, lentils, apricots, salt and pepper.
-Stir to combine thoroughly then add the stock.
+Stir to combine then add the squash, lentils, apricot, salt and stock.

 3. Reduce the heat to low and cook for 35 to 40 minutes, stirring occasionally, or until the butternut is soft and the lentils cooked.
 Remove from the heat and leave to cool for at least 10 minutes.
 Process in a blender until smooth (you’ll need to do this in batches).

 4. Return the soup to a clean pan and gently reheat but do not boil.
 Give the sweet chermoula oil a good stir.
-Serve the soup in bowls with a drizzle of the sweet chermoula oil and a middle eastern style bread such as Turkish pide (recipe below).
+Serve the soup in bowls with a drizzle of the sweet chermoula oil and a middle eastern style bread such as Turkish pide.